gestalta/gestalta.github.io/_posts/shibari/education/9998-01-01-hardpoint.md

 **HARDWOOD / METAL / BEAMS etc.**<br>
 Several people said they would also look for points which are doubled in these materials also (when screwed directly up into the ceiling), although others said that where possible it may be better to put the bolt through the beam, or to put a load rated sling over the beam.<br>
 You should ideally be looking for the structural foundations that hold the building together and attaching from these points.
-“If it's a steel rod as in production set up make sure they are attached to the foundations or look at the weight distribution from the weakest point and reinforce where you can.” << this was a helpful sounding thing from Lau Bau; I don’t really feel I have enough knowledge to really understand how to put into practice myself but someone else might find useful / be able to clarify.<br>
+“If it's a steel rod as in production set up make sure they are attached to the foundations or look at the weight distribution from the weakest point and reinforce where you can.” << this was a helpful sounding thing from Lau Bau; I don’t really feel I have enough knowledge to understand how to put into practice myself but someone else might find useful / be able to clarify.<br>
 Use of a beamspreader: C-clamp was also suggested.<br>

 **GENERAL ADVICE**